Peilin001/DrugSAGE/README.md

 DrugSAGE is an aggregation-based method for drug response imputation.
 It takes gene expression data as input for the task.

 Step #1.
 Prepare files for training:
-Use 1.CCLE.INTC.V1.R to prepare the input gene expression "KEGG.INTC.CCLE.tsv" for the reference network.
-The code also generates the gene-pathway annotation file "KEGG.CCLE.gmt" and the cell lines similarity network "KEGG.E11.CCLE.cites".
+Use 1.CCLE.INTC.V1.R to prepare the following files:
+- KEGG.INTC.CCLE.tsv: the input gene feature file.
+Each row represents a cell line and each column represents a gene.
+The gene expression has been inverse-rank normalizated.
+- KEGG.CCLE.gmt: the gene-pathway annotation file
+- KEGG.E11.CCLE.cites: the cell lines similarity network at R = 11.
+In the code, the parameter n_neighbors range from 4 to 20 and generages the network at different R values: KEGG.E4.CCLE.cites, KEGG.E5.CCLE.cites, and so on.

 Similarly, use 2.GDSC2.INTC.V1.R for the GDSC data.

 Use 3.CCLE_Y.R, 4.GDSC2_Y.R, and 5.GDSC1_Y.R to prepare the drug response data.